dvynjli/con-benchmarks/cav17/benchmarks/README.rst

 - Some analyzers do not support the use ``pthread_join(3)``, we often removed them (and updated the benchmark to perform the same task).

-The remaining benchmarks are models (4 different families) come from real-world concurrent programs:
+The remaining benchmarks (4 different families) are models coming from real-world concurrent programs:

 - ``atgc.c``:
   uses ``NUM_THREADS`` threads to count the number of nucleotides in a